DEEPAK894/Linux_assg/README.md

 ```
  **Step 2:** Run the Script.<br>
  >     ./uncompress_research.sh
-+  The script will start searching for a compressed file named "research" with a specific extension (e.g., .gz or .zip) in our Linux filesystem.
++  The script will start searching for a compressed file named "*research*" with a specific extension (e.g., .gz or .zip) in our Linux filesystem.
 If it finds the file, it will uncompress it accordingly and provide you with the output.<br><br>
 ### 5) Configure your system in such a way that any user of your system creates a file then there should not be permission to do any activity in that file.<br>
 **Ans:-**  <br>
  **Step 1:** Use umask command for specific session.<br>